HITECHCRIME/HC_SG118_Inner_State/README.md

-moment arrives, i catch a glimpse (to unfold) most scenarios will crumble and fold causes undefined but you'll feel like wanted to unfold stories told
+moment arrives, i catch a glimpse (to unfold) most scenarios will crumble and fold causes undefined but you'll feel like wanted to unfold

+stories told
+folding does
+don't think so

+splashing bold
+growth like cold so creepin'
+my tastes are kept in safes
+and keymaster's weepin'

 newly born child